TITLE 8 SOCIAL SERVICES

 E. residential treatment services;

-N. CYFD contractors and any other programs receiving CYFD funding or reimbursement; and
+I. contractors and any programs or facilities receiving CYFD funding or reimbursement; and

 8.8.3.9 NON-APPLICABILITY:

-A. These regulations do not apply to the following settings, except when otherwise required by applicable certification requirements for child and adolescent mental health Services 7.20.11 NMAC or to the extent that such a program receives funding or reimbursement from CYFD:
+A. These rules do not apply to the following settings, except when otherwise required by applicable certification requirements for child and adolescent behavioral health services 7.20.11 NMAC or to the extent that such a program receives funding or reimbursement from CYFD:

 (1) hospitals or infirmaries;